 HOW did they do that?
 How could people hundreds of years ago build such a magnificent Cathedral without computers or OSHA?

-Let’s start with a little history.
+Let’s start with a little bit of history.
 In the 9th century, one of Europe’s largest Cathedrals already existed on the site in Cologne (or Köln).
-Then in 1164, Archbisop Rainald von Dassel brought the relics of the Magi (the bones of the three Kings who visited Jesus in Bethlehem) to Cologne, making the city one of the most important pilgrimage sites in the world.
-Naturally, they needed a magnificent building, worthy of such honor.
-On August 15, 1248, after months of planning, work began on the current Cathedral.
+Then, in 1164, Archbishop Rainald von Dassel brought the relics of the Magi (the bones of the three Kings who visited Jesus in Bethlehem) to Cologne, making the city one of the most important pilgrimage sites in the world.
+Naturally, they needed a magnificent building worthy of such honor.
+When the old Cathedral mysteriously burned in April 1248, the decision was made.
+Archbishop Konrad von Hochstaden laid the cornerstone for the new Cologne Cathedral on May 15, 1248.
 632 years later, in 1880, the final stone was laid.

-But work on such a large project is never really finished.
-Weather, the elements and war took its toll on the structure.
-Today there are 100 workers permanently employed fixing, rebuilding and maintaining the Dom.
-(If you get the chance, go around to the back of the Dom, you can see the mason’s yard, and all the statues that are in the process of being repaired).
+However, working on such a large project is never really finished.
+Weather, the elements, and war took their toll on the structure.
+Today, 100 workers are permanently employed to fix, rebuild, and maintain the Dom.
+If you get the chance, go around to the back of the Dom.
+You can see the mason’s yard and all the statues under repair.

 Wait….
 THE three Kings?

-Those of you who sat through many a Christmas Pageant (Or remember the story from the book of Matthew) may remember that the Three Kings or Wise Men came from the East bringing gifts of Gold, Frankincense and Myrrh to the infant Jesus (this day is celebrated on the Epiphany, January 6th).
-In the 4th Century, Helen, mother of the Roman Emperor Constantine, went on a quest to find remains, and was lucky enough to come across them in Persia.
-They moved to Constantinople for a while, then in the 5th Century they found a home in Milan.
-(Around 50 years later, the church began to celebrate the”Feast of the Epiphany” to properly honor the relics).
-In 1164 Holy Roman Emperor Frederick Barbarossa took the relics from Milan and brought them to Cologne.
-The Cathedral kept the skulls safe for years, until finally in 1225, when the elaborate resting place was finished.
+Those of you who sat through many a Christmas Pageant (Or remember the story from the book of Matthew) may remember that the Three Kings or Wise Men came from the East bringing gifts of Gold, Frankincense, and Myrrh to the infant Jesus.
+In the 4th Century, Helen, mother of the Roman Emperor Constantine, went on a quest to find remains and was lucky enough to come across them in Persia.
+They moved the bones to Constantinople for a while, and then in the 5th Century, they found a home in Milan.
+(Around 50 years later, the church began celebrating the“Feast of the Epiphany” to honor the relics properly).
+In 1164, Holy Roman Emperor Frederick Barbarossa took the relics from Milan and brought them to Cologne.
+The Cathedral kept the skulls safe for years until finally, in 1225, the elaborate resting place was finished.

 Today, the skulls of the Three Kings or Magi rest in a magnificent golden shrine near the Altar of the Cathedral.
-When you stand near it, you finally get an idea of how LARGE it is, and how much work and detail went in to the creation of this shrine.
-The basilica shaped box is 83 inches long and 60 inches tall, and rests on a hydraulic lift so the priest can lower it for special occasions.
-(Originally, the relics were taken out and people could touch them to promote healing.
-Later, to keep the relics from being damaged by so many fingers, people received slips of paper that had been in the shrine with the relics.)
+When you stand near it, you finally get an idea of how LARGE it is and how much work and detail went into creating this shrine.
+The basilica-shaped box is 83 inches long and 60 inches tall and rests on a hydraulic lift so the priest can lower it for special occasions.

-But what’s most amazing, is the detail of the gold and enamel work.
-Every face has a different expression, every arch is decorated with gems and enamel, you see hands, noses, tiny details, all covered in hammered gold.
-Follow the arches around the shrine to see a pictorial story of the history of salvation, from the beginning of time to the last judgement.
-And for those of you who are really paying attention… you even get a 4th King carrying a present next to the original three… this is Otto IV.
-Since he paid for the box, he got to be on it too….
+But what’s most amazing is the detail of the gold and enamel work.
+Every face has a different expression; every arch is decorated with gems and enamel, and you see hands, noses, and tiny details, all covered in hammered gold.
+Follow the arches around the shrine to see a pictorial story of the history of salvation, from the beginning of time to the last judgment.
+And for those of you who are paying attention- you even get a 4th King carrying a present next to the original three.
+This is Otto IV.
+Since he paid for the box, he got to be on it too.

 Behind the Altar, you will find the oldest stained glass windows in the Cologne Cathedral, dating back to the 13th century.
 Look carefully.
-Each panel has a story from the Bible, on the right, you will find stories from the New Testament side by side with a matching story from the Old Testament.
+Each panel has a story from the Bible.
+On the right, you will find stories from the New Testament, and on the left, a matching story from the Old Testament.
 (For example, the birth of Jesus is next to the birth of Isaac).
-Side note- Since the Cologne Cathedral in Germany sits close to the Cologne Hbh (Main Train Station), which was prime bombing target, these windows were carefully removed, packed up and stored during WWII to keep them out of the blast zone.
+Side note- Since the Cologne Cathedral in Germany sits close to the Cologne HBH (Main Train Station), which was a prime bombing target, these windows were carefully removed, packed up, and stored during WWII to keep them out of the blast zone.

 While walking down the south side of the Nave, Parthena spotted a few men in Lederhosen.
 She very proudly showed them the “Bavarian Windows”… yes, complete with Bavarian Colors and the image of King Ludwig 1 himself.
-The windows were donated for an anniversary celebration and the main window showed the martyrdom of St Stephen.
+The windows were donated for an anniversary celebration, and the main window showed St. Stephen’s martyrdom.
 The guys in Lederhosen were not impressed.
-Shame….they were nice windows….

 Protecting the Dom from Destruction